After this course learners will be able to:

 Summary and Conclusion

-In summary, the goals for WIDEX EVOKE, the EVOKE app with SoundSense Learn and WIDEX REMOTE CARE are twofold.
+In summary, the goals for WIDEX MOMENT and EVOKE product families, their respective apps with SoundSense Learn and WIDEX REMOTE CARE are twofold.
 The first goal is to provide the best sound quality for any listening situation, the best hearing possible for conversation in noisy environments, and the flexibility to personalize sound to the individual personal listening preference right in the moment.
 The second goal is to provide a precise but convenient way for the end-user to obtain the right technology and to receive the benefit of your expertise and services in order to meet their own needs and ensure success.
-The EVOKE, the SoundSense Learn feature, and WIDEX REMOTE CARE, coupled with your expertise, meet all these important goals.
+Widex products, app features and WIDEX REMOTE CARE, coupled with your expertise, meet all these important goals.

 If you're interested in offering WIDEX REMOTE CARE within your practice, please reach out to your Widex Sales Manager or your trainer to get started.
 After today's session, if you think of a question or you have a comment, please contact us through AOInquiry@widex.com.
 We will respond promptly to provide answers to your questions and to offer resources that can help you proceed.
 I hope you'll consider giving this a try.
 Thank you for spending time with us today.